josedavid2101/Jose_Portfolio/README.md

 <h1 align="center"> Data Science and Analytics Portfolio - Jose Nino</h1>

-Repository containing portfolio of data science projects completed by me for work, academic, self learning, and hobby purposes.
+Repository containing portfolio of data science, analytics and optimization projects completed by me for work, academic, self learning, and hobby purposes.
 Presented in the form of Jupyter notebooks, and Matlab files.

 - **LinkedIn**: [linkedin.com/jose-nino-4101](https://www.linkedin.com/in/jose-nino-4101/)